TheUnknownThing/RV32I-CPU/toy/README.md

 Now the `exec` stage supports more instructions and uses a one-hot selection mechanism for choosing the value.

 It supports all the arithmetic instructions of RV32I, i.e., add, sub, sll, srl, sra, and, or, xor, slt, sltu, and their immediate variants.

+Key points here:

+- op_select initialization in decode.py
+- The exec stage uses a select1hot mechanism to choose the ALU operation.